paletteheart/Orbeats/Map Documentation.md

  - **name** - The name of the song. **Should be the same as the name of the .pda file in the song's folder.**
  - **artist** - The song's artist.
- - **difficulties** - A list of the difficulty maps within the song's folder. **Each entry in the list should be the name of one of the difficulty maps within the song's folder without .json at the end.**
+ - **difficulties** - A list of the difficulty maps within the song's folder. **Each entry in the list should be the name of one of the difficulty maps within the song's folder without .json at the end.
+It is highly recommended that you order these from easiest to hardest.**
  - **bpm** - The bpm of the song.
  - **beatOffset** - How much to offset beats when playing the song, in beats.
 Used for keeping the beats of the map aligned with the beat of the music.
 As a use example, if the song is half a beat early from the mappings, you can set this to 0.5 to fix this.
 ### Creating a custom difficulty map